Cambridge Biomedical Campus: Royal Papworth Hospital NHS Foundation Trust

-The Royal Papworth Hospital moved to new premises on the Cambridge Biomedical Campus in Spring 2019.
+The Royal Papworth Hospital moved to new premises on the Cambridge Biomedical Campus in the spring of 2019.

 AstraZeneca

-AstraZeneca's global research and development facility is based on the campus and will house a workforce of approximately 2,000 individuals.
-It will be home to both early and late-stage medicines discovery and development, and cover both small molecules and biologics.
-Research activities will span all preclinical functional groups, including antibody engineering, medicinal chemistry and high throughput screening.
-Originally due for completion in 2016 at a budget of £330 million, by 2020 the company stated completion was expected by the end of 2021 at a budget of £1 billion.
+AstraZeneca's global research and development facility, The Discovery Centre, is located on the campus.
+It is home to more than 2,000 employees working in medicines discovery and development, in both small molecules and biologics.
+Research activities span all pre-clinical functional groups, including antibody engineering, medicinal chemistry and high-throughput screening.

 University of Cambridge School of Clinical Medicine

 The University of Cambridge Medical School, established in 1976.

+The Healthcare Improvement Studies Institute

+The Healthcare Improvement Studies Institute, commonly known as THIS Institute, is a research institute dedicated to improving the quality and safety of healthcare.
+Through its research, the institute enables better healthcare through better evidence about how to improve.
+It is part of the University of Cambridge and based within the School of Clinical Medicine.

 MRC Laboratory of Molecular Biology

 The LMB is a molecular biology research institute funded by the UK Medical Research Council.
 It was founded in Cambridge in 1947 as the Unit for Research on the Molecular Structure of Biological Systems and moved to a site adjacent to Addenbrooke's Hospital in 1962.
 A 27,000m2 replacement building close to the previous site was completed in 2012 and opened in May 2013.

-The laboratory has won twelve Nobel Prizes including the 1962 prize (Physiology or Medicine) awarded for the discovery of the double-helix structure of DNA.
+Scientists based at the laboratory have won twelve Nobel Prizes including the 1962 prize (Physiology or Medicine) awarded for the discovery of the double-helix structure of DNA.